netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ### Key Implications

-Changing the path A violation would
+Changing the path during handshake would violate
+{{Section 9 of QUIC-TRANSPORT}}:

+> The design of QUIC relies on endpoints retaining a stable address
+> for the duration of the handshake.
+An endpoint MUST NOT initiate connection
+> migration before the handshake is confirmed, as defined in
+> {{Section 4.1.2 of QUIC-TLS}}.

 ### Recommendations

 - A SCION implementation should not automatically change network paths switch without explicit request by the QUIC(-MP) layer.
-  The only exception allowed is replacing an expiring path with otherwise identical new path.
+  The only exception allowed is replacing an expiring path with an new path that is identical except for the expiration time.
   We also need to ensure this for gateways  etc, see {{sig}}.

 ## Congestion Control {#concon}

-Following {{Section 5.1 of QUIC-MP}}, CC algorithm should be reset when the 4-tuple of a QUIC-path changes.
+Following {{Section 5.1 of QUIC-MP}}, the CC algorithm should be reset when the 4-tuple of a QUIC path changes.
 With SCION, 4-tuples are not sufficient to identify paths, see {{pathid}}.

-To avoid missing a path change, SCION implementation should never change a network path unless instructed otherwise by the QUIC-MP implementation, see {{recommendations}}.
+To avoid missing a path change, the SCION implementation should never change a network path unless explicitly instructed by the QUIC-MP implementation, see {{recommendations}}.